bmedicke/bhdr/readme.md

 * edit `bhdr.json` in your home folder
 * if you don't have one bhdr will create one with `bhdr --create-config`
   * see [bhdr.json](https://github.com/bmedicke/bhdr/blob/main/bhdr.json) for the template
 * `"scheme"` the connection protcol, this should be `ws`
 * `"server"` point it to your Home Assistance instance
 * `"token"` your Home Assistant long-lived access token
   * to get a token go to your Home Assistant profile ([link for locally running server](http://localhost:8123/profile)) and click **create token**
 * `"ha-entities"` key-value-pairs of names for entities and their Home Assistant ID
 * `"chordmap"` representation of the Vi grammar

+## usage

+The following flags are available:

+* `--create-config` creates a template config in your home folder
+* `--show-logs` adds a logs view that outputs websocket messages

 ## key bindings